pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-fluvi_wallet.md

 Fluvi offers unique features such as **non-custodial multi-device synchronization**, On-Chain 2FA, Seedless Recovery, Batch Transactions, Gasless Transactions, and many more while complying with the EIP-4337 standard.
 [See Here for full docs and FAQ.](https://docs.fluviwallet.xyz/linea-voyage/linea-voyage-with-fluvi-wallet)

-In this simple guide, we'll help you install Fluvi Wallet and use it to complete the tasks based on the unique features of AA on Linea!
+In this simple guide, we'll help you install Fluvi Wallet and use it to complete the tasks based on the unique features of AA on PepeSync!

-Or, you can use the [Linea Voyage Faucet & Guide](http://linea-quest.fluvi.io) provided by Fluvi Wallet itself to claim the necessary tokens and progress through the quests!
+Or, you can use the [PepeSync Voyage Faucet & Guide](http://linea-quest.fluvi.io) provided by Fluvi Wallet itself to claim the necessary tokens and progress through the quests!

 > **Important!
 Fluvi Wallet must be mapped to your MetaMask address in order to complete the Quest.
 > Please make sure to complete the mapping by referring to the [guide below](#link-fluvi-wallet-with-metamask).**